VISIT CARCASSONNE

 MANY HISTORICAL AND UNMISSABLE SITES SUCH AS CARCASSONNE

-Carcassonne is a city located in the Aude, 2 hours from our campsite in the Tarn at Cahuzac-sur-Vère and 2 hours from Albi by freeway.
-The city has two monuments listed as Unesco Heritage Sites: the medieval city since 1997, and the Canal du Midi in 1996.
-Built as early as the 5th century, Carcassonne took off in the Middle Ages and the most charismatic buildings of the city date from this period.
-What one does not suspect are its green and natural corners.
+Carcassonne is a town in the Aude department, 2 hours from our campsite in the Tarn at Cahuzac-sur-Vère and 2 hours from Albi by freeway.
+The town boasts two UNESCO World Heritage sites: the medieval city since 1997, and the Canal du Midi in 1996.
+Built as early as the 5th century, Carcassonne took off in the Middle Ages, and the city's most charismatic buildings date from this period.
+What you wouldn't expect, however, are its green and natural corners.

 NOT TO BE MISSED: